 CORES' management devotes a material portion of net income to increasing the entity's net worth through a statutory reserve, aimed at reaching at least 25% of total budgeted expenditures in any given year.
-As of June 30, 2010, and in line with year-end 2009 levels, CORES' reserves totaled €94 million, reflecting the increase in statutory reserves of €14.7 million in 2009 and special reserves that remained unchanged at €36.8 million (see chart 2).
-Accordingly total net worth increased to €157.9 million as of June 30, 2010, from €141.4 million at year-end 2009.
+As of year-end 2010, and in line with year-end 2009 levels, CORES' reserves totaled €94.6 million, although this figure rose to 144 million, due to the allocation to reserves of 2010's extraordinary profits due to reserve sales.